mui/material-ui/docs/src/pages/components/buttons/buttons.md

 {{"demo": "pages/components/buttons/BusyButtons.js"}}

+Toggle the switch to see the transition between the different states.

+{{"demo": "pages/components/buttons/BusyButtonsTransition.js"}}

 ## Complex Buttons

 The Text Buttons, Contained Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.